University of Lethbridge: Science Commons

+Student life

+The student body of the University of Lethbridge is represented by two students' unions, the University of Lethbridge Students' Union for all undergraduate students, and the Graduate Student Association for all graduate students.
+There are over 70 student clubs that provide social and athletic activities, travel, religious fellowship, and charitable and cultural support.
+The undergraduate student union, as well as many of the student organizations and clubs, are centred in the university's student activity centre, the Students' Union Building.
+The building was opened in 1990, and hosts the majority of the Students' Union services and business operations.

+The two primary media outlets amongst the student population are the student newspaper, The Meliorist, which has been in print since 1967 and the campus radio station, CKXU 88.3 FM, which first went to air in 1978.

 Athletics

 The university is represented in U Sports by the Lethbridge Pronghorns, formerly known as the Chinooks.
 They have men's and women's teams in basketball, judo, rugby union (women only), soccer, swimming, and track and field.
 The university formerly had men's and women's teams in volleyball (the men's team was cut in 1988, followed by the women in the early 1990s) and ice hockey (the men's and women's teams were simultaneously cut in April 2020), the latter of whom played off-campus at the Nicholas Sheran Ice Centre owned by the City of Lethbridge.
 The Pronghorns have won national championships in men's hockey (1994) and women's rugby (2007, 2008, 2009).
 The university has an intramurals program.

 The home gymnasium for the Pronghorns is the 1st Choice Savings Centre for Sport & Wellness which includes three full-size basketball courts, an indoor track field, a rock-climbing wall, and an exercise room.
 The construction was finished in 2006 and is open to the public on a membership basis.

 An outdoor stadium in the southern campus opened in fall 2009.
 It is the home of the Pronghorns soccer teams and the women's rugby team.